Choosing the right energy tariff

 Before you switch energy provider or tariff, it’s a good idea to look at all the different types of tariffs available.
 Each gives you different options, so it’s important to choose one that best suits your needs.

 If you want the cheapest option

-It’s usually best to choose a 'fixed’ or 'capped’ tariff if you don’t mind signing a contract for a set period - usually 12 months.
+You should choose a 'fixed’ tariff if you don’t mind signing a contract for a set period - usually 12 months.

 The cost of your energy won’t go up for the length of your contract, so your bills only change if you use more or less energy.

-It’s a good idea to choose one of these tariffs if you find it difficult to budget - your bills will generally be the same each month if you pay by Direct Debit.
+It’s a good idea to choose a fixed tariff if you find it difficult to budget - your bills will generally be the same each month if you pay by Direct Debit.

 If you plan to move soon

 You can get a standard or variable tariff if you don’t want to be tied into a contract.
 This means you can switch to a different tariff or supplier to get a better deal at any point without being charged.